Dawsonne Drake

-Dawsonne Drake (1724–1784) was the first British governor of Manila from 1762 to 1764, during the British occupation of the Seven Years' War.
-Prior to his term as the Manila administrator, he was the governor of White Town from 1742 to 1762.
+Dawsonne Drake (1724–1784) was the only British governor of Manila from 1762 to 1764, during when Britain took partial control of the Philippines during the Seven Years' War.
+Prior to his term as the Manila administrator, he was also the governor of Fort St. George from 1742 to 1762.

 Governorships

 Born in Madras, India (now Chennai, India) in 1724, Dawsonne Drake was the second son of George Drake (4 December 1696 - 1741), a native of Buckland and descendant of Sir Francis Drake, and his wife, Sophia Bugden.

 In 1742, Dawsonne Drake joined the British East India Company where he held the position as the clerk.
 At that time, he also became the governor of White Town, Madras.
 Because of his faithful service and good connection, he was promoted again and again until he became a member of the Madras Council.

 On 2 November 1762, he assumed gubernatorial office as the first British governor after the Battle of Manila (1762).
 He led the Manila Council, assisted by Claud Russell and Samuel Johnson.
 During his administration in the Philippines, his term was scandalized by bitter quarrels with various military officers, including Major Fell, Capt.
 Backhouse, and Capt.
 Brereto.
 Drake "had the difficult tasks of collecting the ransom, promoting trade, and defending the perimeter.
 It is no wonder he had difficulties, but it is remarkable that he did so badly."